ecmwf/earthkit-geo/docs/guide/mir/gridspec.rst

     NXXX
     FXXX

 where *XXX* is known as the Gaussian number, and represents the number of latitude lines between the pole and equator.
 For details about these grids, see `here <https://confluence.ecmwf.int/display/FCST/Gaussian+grids>`_.
-The regular Gaussian grid is ``[Ff]XXX`` has, as described, a constant number of points per parallel, while the reduced Gaussian grid is ``[NnOo]XXX`` and has a varying number of points per parallel.
+The regular Gaussian grid, ``[Ff]XXX``, has a constant number of points per parallel, while the reduced Gaussian grid, ``[NnOo]XXX``, has a varying number of points per parallel.

 There are a few pre-defined reduced Gaussian grids (eg. ``N160``, ``N320``, ``N640``) which have a pre-defined number of points per parallel.
 The octahedral Gaussian grid (``[Oo]XXX``) has a specific number of points per parallel starting from 20 near the poles and increasing 4 points per parallel towards the equator, so it is defined for any Gaussian number.